 Thanks for checking out the latest CurrentWare how-to video.
-Today we will cover How to Monitor Internet Use.
+Today we will cover how to monitor employee internet use.

-We’re going to be using BrowseReporter, CurrentWare’s computer monitoring solution.
+We’re going to be using BrowseReporter, CurrentWare’s employee internet monitoring solution.

 This solution requires an agent to be installed on your employee’s computers.
 Once installed, their computer activity is streamed to your server where you can run reports and view their activity.

 To start off, we recommend you determine which browsers are being used by your company.
 This is a good time to look at your company’s policy and determine which default browser you recommend.
 You can also find out which browsers your employees are using with BrowseReporter’s application monitoring report.
 In addition, you can actually block the installation or use of other browsers by using CurrentWare’s BrowseControl solution.

 The next step is to figure out what time period you want to look at.
 You can pull reports on demand at any desired time period including last 7 days, last month or a custom date range.

 For this example, we’ll look at yesterday’s results.
 Now you can actually schedule these reports to email automatically to the appropriate person on your team, but in this case we are going to use on-demand reports, pulling the reports up as needed.

 So let’s jump in and start with a snapshot report on employee internet use based on productivity.

 With the CurrentWare Employee Productivity Report, you get a simple snapshot into how much time was spent on websites that are deemed to be productive.
 The definition of productive is based on our proprietary system of ranking each website based on whether it’s productive, unproductive or neutral.
 You can even change the categorization of websites based on your business needs to make this report more helpful.

 Looking at the CurrentWare console, we’ll pull up the employee productivity report for employee Conan.
 We will look at yesterday’s performance and see that Conan was only 24% productive.
 The majority of his time was spent on Social Media and Sports websites vs. work related tasks.